the apothecary network

 A project exploring how creative tech can play a part in climate action focused on herbalism and community.

-the apothecary network app will ask how the climate crisis has impacted your community and consider how much green space (whatever that means to you) that you have access to.
+the apothecary network app will seek to understand how the climate crisis has impacted your community and consider how much green space (whatever that means to you) that you have access to.

-The app will then offer plants allies which you can build a relationship with that will allow you to connect with the natural world while creating remedies and medicines to soothe some of the impacts of climate injustice on your friends, families and loved ones.
+The low-tech webapp will then offer plants allies which you can build a relationship with that will allow you to connect with the natural world while creating remedies and medicines to soothe some of the impacts of climate injustice within your community.

 This prototype will be based upon plants and knowledge researched by herbalist Zoe Palmer and afrofuturist apothecary.